Glossary of Retirement

 Occupational Pension Scheme

-A scheme set up by an employer to provide retirement and/or death benefits to employees.
+A pension scheme set up by an employer to provide retirement and/or death benefits to employees.

 Open Market Option (OMO)

-The right to buy an annuity from a provider other than your current pension scheme provider.
-This is often referred to as ‘shopping around’ for an annuity.
+The right to buy an annuity from a provider other than your existing pension scheme — commonly known as “shopping around.”
+Find out more →

 P